-Program Overview: Pollinators not only help humans survive, they help us live our lives beautifully and in abundance.
-Life on earth is possible because of birds, bats, butterflies, moths, flies, beetles, bees, wasps and other creatures who are integral to pollinating flora.
+Program Overview: Pollinators not only help humans survive, but they also help us live our lives beautifully and in abundance.
+Life on earth is possible because of birds, bats, butterflies, moths, flies, beetles, bees, wasps, and other creatures who are integral to pollinating flora.
 The health of plants is integral to the health of all living creatures, for plants give us sustenance, provide us with materials, hold the soil together, combat climate change, and purify our air.

 Come visit the miraculous alpine meadows of Yosemite National Park to learn about the science of pollination and spend time sitting in stillness, gazing in wonder at the myriad pollinators that fly around us every day, completing the great work that makes our world go round.
-Pollination is all around us, and zooming in to the tiny world of pollinators expands beyond what we thought possible.
+Pollination is all around us and zooming in to the tiny world of pollinators expands beyond what we thought possible.
 You will learn about the secret life of bats and the bizarrely beautiful transformations of butterflies.

 Naturalist guide Marina Hansen will take you on an embodied journey of science and nature, so when you return to your home ecosystem and munch on a fruit or vegetable, you will see the botanical world in completely new and wonderful ways.